Close Alert Banner

 • Numbness or paralysis.

-• Apply a Health Canada approved insect repellent containing DEET or Icaridin to exposed skin and clothing.
-Visit the Canadian Paediatric Society for information on insect repellent use for young children.
+Apply an approved mosquito repellent containing DEET or Icaridin to exposed skin and clothing and follow the manufacturer’s label for directions on use.

 Subscribe to page updates